crow-translate/crow-translate/README.md

 ### Libraries

 This project uses following third-party libraries:
-* [QOnlineTranslator](https://github.com/Shatur95/QOnlineTranslator) - my library that provides free use of the Google Translate API for Qt5.
+* [QOnlineTranslator](https://github.com/Shatur95/QOnlineTranslator) - my library that provides free use of the Google and Yandex translate API for Qt5.
 * [QHotkey](https://github.com/Skycoder42/QHotkey) - A global shortcut/hotkey for Desktop Qt-Applications.
 * [SingleApplication](https://github.com/itay-grudev/SingleApplication) - A simple single instance application for Qt.